A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Introduction

 The outline of the paper is as follows.
-Section \ref{sec:methods} describes testing materials and methodology.
-In section \ref{sec:results}, we derive our analytical ASC approximation (\ref{ssec:derivation}), and test against analytical (\ref{ssec:apb_test}) and numerical (\ref{sssec:small_structure_test}, \ref{sssec:large_structure_test}) references.
-Finally, section \ref{sec:application} showcases our analytical ASC approximation on a presently relevant biomolecular complex: that of the human ACE2 receptor and SARS-CoV-2 spike glycoprotein.
+Section \ref{sec:computational_details} describes computational testing materials and methodology.
+Section \ref{sec:theory_and_results} is focused on our analytical ASC approximation: we first derive an exact analytical ASC reference on a sphere (\ref{ssec:EPB}), and present our approximate form of the ASC for arbitrary molecular geometries (\ref{ssec:AASC}).
+We test the approximate ASC against the exact analytical ASC reference using a spherical test case (\ref{ssec:apb_test}), which simulates relevant electrostatic configurations that we will encounter in later sections.
+Application of our model to solvation energy calculations is presented in section \ref{ssec:ESFE_ASC}.
+Numerical performance and accuracy analysis, along with an example applications are presented in section \ref{sec:numerical_applications_results}, where we first examine the computational speed of our method (\ref{ssec:computational_speed}, before testing its accuracy on small and large molecules (\ref{sssec:sm_test}, \ref{sssec:lm_test}).
+Finally, we showcase our analytical ASC approximation on a presently relevant biomolecular complex: that of the human ACE2 receptor and SARS-CoV-2 spike glycoprotein (\ref{ssec:6M0J}).